-- The use of disposable gloves and proper biohazardous clothing is STRONGLY RECOMMENDED while running the test. - In case there is a cut or wound in hand, DO NOT PERFORM THE TEST, - Do not smoke, drink or eat in areas where specimens or kit reagents are being handled. - 4 Tests are for in vitro diagnostic use only and should be run by competent person only. - 5 Do not pipette by mouth. - All materials used in the assay and samples should be decontaminated in 5% sodium hypochlorite solution for 30-60 min, before disposal or by autoclaving at 121°C at 15psi for 60 min.
+- The use of disposable gloves and proper biohazardous clothing is STRONGLY RECOMMENDED while running the test. - In case there is a cut or wound in hand, DO NOT PERFORM THE TEST, - Do not smoke, drink or eat in areas where specimens or kit reagents are being handled. - 4 Tests are for in vitro diagnostic use only and should be run by competent person only. - 5.
+Do not pipette by mouth. - 6 Mark the test specimen with patient's name or identification number.
+Improper identification may lead to wrong result reporting. - Bring the reagent at room temperature (20°C to 30°C) before use. - All materials used in the assay and samples should be decontaminated in 5% sodium hypochlorite solution for 30-60 min, before disposal or by autoclaving at 121°C at 15psi for 60 min.
 Do not autoclave materials or solution containing sodium hypochlorite.
-They should be disposed off in accordance with established safety procedures. - Wash hands thoroughly with soap or any suitable detergent, after the use of the kit, Consult a physician immediately in case of accident or contact with eyes, in the event that contaminated material are indested or come in contact with skin puncture or wounds. - 8 Spills should be decontaminated promptly with Sodium Hypochlorite or any other suitable - The reagent contains Sodium Azide as a preservative.
+They should be disposed off in accordance with established safety procedures. - Wash hands thoroughly with soap or any suitable detergent, after the use of the kit, Consult a physician immediately in case of accident or contact with eyes, in the eyent that contaminated material are indested or come in contact with skin puncture or wounds. - Spills should be decontaminated promptly with Sodium Hypochlorite or any other suitable - 11.
+The reagent contains Sodium Azide as a preservative.
 If these material are to be disposed off through a sink or other common plumbing systems, flush with generous amounts of water to prevent accumulation of potentially explosive compounds.
-In addition, consult the manual guideline "Safety Management No. CDC-22", Decontamination of Laboratory Sink Drains to remove Azide salts" (Centre for Disease Control, Atlanta, Georgia, April 30, 1976)
+In addition, consult the manual guideline "Safety Management No. CDC-22", Decontamination of Laboratory Sink Drains to remove Azide salts" (Centre for Disease Control, Atlanta, Georgia, April 30, 1976.)